Before it’s too late, here are pictures from my Christmas festivities. It was a good one!

 The hangar!
 I really didn’t learn much about this on the tour.
 Reading online I’ve learned that it originally was used to house the USS Macon a Navy Airship first used in the 1930’s.
 It was only turned over to NASA in 2003.
 It is an incredible feat of engineering.

-/\ /\ The wind tunnel!
+/\ /\ The wind tunnel.
 Apparently this can operate between Mach .30 and 1.50.
-Which is like, really really fast.
-Like I can’t even imagine how fast that is.
-And on the right /\ /\ is a remote controlled Mars Rover.
+And on the right is a remote controlled Mars Rover.

 One other thing we stumbled on, but I don’t have a picture of, is this space-simulating incubator that medical researchers have used to grow cells.
 The incubator doesn’t have any gravity, thus the cells can grow in all directions ( as opposed to with gravity, cells can only grow on two planes– length and width), thus they can test cancer treatments on the three dimensional tumor-like tissues that are grown in the incubators.
 Their tests are much more realistic than tests on 2d objects.
 I thought that was nifty.

-I guess now that NASA is broke (and you must know what a tragedy this is) I will have to invest more learning into SpaceX.
-I’m curious to learn more about and see what the private industry will show the world!
+I guess now that NASA is less funded I will have to invest more learning into SpaceX.
+I’m curious to see more of private industry space travel.

 The book follows three American exchange students (teenagers) in their studies abroad; in Finland, South Korea, and Poland.
 Finland is leading the way in education and has been for the last several years.
 What I have heard and read is that 40 years ago, a large focus of their economic reform plan was to improve education, especially the quality of teachers in school.
 This article goes more into detail about their success.
 What strikes me the most in the article is the optimism of the teachers; how much faith they have in each of their students (including poor and historically underachieving populations), how they refuse to label a student ‘lazy’.
 It’s the exact opposite of the experience I had teaching in the projects.
 I felt like teachers there had nowhere near the support or funds they needed to run a classroom.
 And the pain and discouragement, the cynicism, the bitterness in the school was palpable.
 You could touch and feel this dark lethargy in the classroom.
 The teacher turnover rate was fast.
 No one wanted to stay and many teachers who did stay became very jaded; certainly not a lot of hesitating to call students ‘lazy’.
 I wish I could say I think those schools are few and far between in America— but I don’t.
 I think defeatism is all too prevalent in our school system.